-90. The terms of this Mechanism, including the methods and results of determining the PPL and PRI, as well as the other incentives outlined in Paragraphs 879 and 90, shall not be considered precedential for any purpose other than their application to eligible DSM/EE Programs and costs and utility incentive recovery associated with those Programs, and only until those terms are next partially or wholly reviewed.
+97. 100.
+The terms of this Mechanism, including the methods and results of determining the PPI, PRI, and other BonusOther Incentives, shall not be considered precedential for any purpose other than their application to eligible DSM/EE Programs and costs and utility incentive recovery associated with those Programs, and only until those terms are next partially or wholly reviewed.

-COST RECOVERY AND INCENTIVE MECHANISM OF DUKE ENERGY CAROLINAS, LLC, FOR DEMAND-SIDE MANAGEMENT AND ENERGY EFFICIENCY PROGRAMS
+COST RECOVERY AND INCENTIVE MECHANISM OF DUKE ENERGY PROGRESS, LLC, FOR DEMAND-SIDE MANAGEMENT AND ENERGY EFFICIENCY PROGRAMS